Our Three Step Process

 If the team can’t agree on temperature, follow-up becomes emotional and inconsistent.

-2) Every lead must have a next action (and a due date)
+2) Every lead must have a next action (and due date)

 If a lead has no next action, it’s already dying.